Written by Shimon Wincelberg and Gene Roddenberry

 The acting is first-rate.
 James Gregory is a character actor many have seen over the years.
 I remember him best from the cop show Barney Miller.
 He has the ability to shift gears nicely and doesn’t seem to be playing the same character over and over again in a different setting.
 Adams is definitely megalomaniacal but has enough restraint initially to sucker Kirk in.

 William Shatner is terrific as Kirk.
 He goes into what he thinks will be an innocuous situation and ends up with his back to the wall.
 He carries through it with confidence that doesn’t ebb over into arrogance, something that was a problem later in the series and in the movies.

 The biggest surprise this early in the series was the assertiveness of Dr. McCoy (DeForest Kelley).
-He manages to stand his ground to Kirk after Dr. van Gelder arrives on the Enterprise and force Kirk into taking action.
+He manages to stand his ground against Kirk after Dr. van Gelder arrives on the Enterprise and forces Kirk into taking action.
 Later on, he seemed at times to be cowed by his Captain, but not here at all.

 Finally, guest star Marianna Hill does a great job as a love interest for Kirk who is also a strong figure, rather than acting like one of his groupies.
 She’s not going to just stand there and flutter her eyelids at him and show off her legs, although, with the shortest skirt in Star Trek history, her legs are definitely something Kirk gets a gander at.